 General admission requirement for masters in Canada

-You need to show excellence in academics, projects, Language proficiency tests.
+You must show excellence in academics, projects, and Language proficiency tests.
 Below, we have curated a general admission requirement to get enrolled in a master’s program in Canada.

-- 4-year bachelor's degree in a relevant field with a minimum of 3.0 GPA.
+- 4-year bachelor's degree in a relevant field with a minimum 3.0 GPA.

 - 2-4 academic and professional Letters of Recommendation (LORs).